Jako/RememberThis/core/components/rememberthis/docs/mkdocs/usage.md

 rememberthis.jQueryPath | Path to jQuery script. | -
-rememberthis.includeScripts | Include javascripts (at the end of the body). | Yes rememberthis.includeCss | Include css (at the end of the head). | Yes rememberthis.debug | Display debug informations[^6]. | No
+rememberthis.includeScripts | Include javascripts (at the end of the body). | Yes rememberthis.includeCss | Include css (at the end of the head). | Yes rememberthis.debug | Display debug informations. | No

+!!! caution
-[^6]: **CAUTION**: If you display the RememberThisList snippet call multiple on the page, all snippet calls have to be different, to show the debug information.
+    If you display the RememberThisList snippet call multiple on the page, all snippet calls have to be different, to show the debug information.

 The following templating system settings could be overridden by snippet
 properties: **rowTpl**, **outerTpl**, **addTpl**, **noResultsTpl**